What is website analytics? Can I get compliant website analytics?

 But website owners, the adtech industry and the Internet economy as a whole must also be brought into balance with the strong data privacy laws like EU’s GDPR, California’s CCPA, Brazil’s LGPD and South Africa’s POPIA.

-Cookiebot makes your website compliant with all major data privacy laws in the world.
+Cookiebot CMP enables compliance for our website with all major data privacy laws in the world.

 Do you ask for and obtain the explicit consent from end-users before tracking their personal data through the use of third-party cookies?
 If you don’t, then your website’s analytics is not compliant.
 Make sure that your consent management platform ensures full compliance on your website, including the operation of your website analytics tools.

-Try Cookiebot free for 30 days– or forever if you have a small website.
+Try Cookiebot CMP free for 14 days– or forever if you have a small website.

 If your website has users from inside the EU, you are required to comply with the EU’s General Data Protection Regulation (GDPR) – regardless of where in the world you and your website is located.
 You are required to ask for and obtain the explicit consent from end-users before tracking any of their personal data for the use of website analytics.